 University South has a 12.6% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 71.5% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

 One of the unique characteristics of the University South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the University South neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the University South community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the University South neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, neighborhoodScout's analysis shows that the University South neighborhood has a greater concentration of residents currently enrolled in college than 99.9% of the neighborhoods in the U.S. With 94.4% of the population here attending college, this is very much a college-focused neighborhood.